 There’s no question about what makes developers and homebuyers alike so eager to invest in Central Park South.
 This stretch of 59th Street offers what most people argue are the best views in New York City, specifically expansive views of Central Park.
 Apartment developers keep building higher and higher in this area, making sure that those who live in the building will get the best possible vistas.

 Central Park South is home to some iconic buildings, both old and new.
+Within you'll find the most luxurious NYC penthouses for sale with prices to match the lavish residences.
 The street houses luxurious hotels like the Plaza, the Ritz-Carlton, Essex House, and the Park Lane, as well as landmarks like Gainsborough Studios, the GM Building, Time Warner Center, and 240 Central Park South.
 Yet the shining star of West 59th Street is nowadays 220 Central Park South, a supertall residential skyscraper designed by Robert A.M.
 Stern, that was the setting for some of the priciest home sales of the past few years.
 In fact, early this year, billionaire Kenneth Griffin closed the most expensive NYC home sale of all time, shelling out a whopping $240 million for a penthouse within 220 CPS.

 Luxury units at the 70-story tower developed by Vornado keep selling like hotcakes, and they each tend to fetch well above $20 million, which is probably why Central Park South is so expensive.
 A total of 53 sales sold on this stretch of 59th Street from January through July, for a median sale price of $9.8 (!) million.
 Central Park South is thus the most expensive New York City street these days, by far.
 No other street boasts a median sale price above $6 million, which makes CPS the undisputed king of luxury.

 West 81st Street Sales Reaffirm Appeal of Upper West Side Real Estate